List of digital television deployments by country: Chile

-TVN has made HDTV tests in 1999, Canal 13 is now broadcasting, in Santiago only, a test transmission in the three HDTV formats (ATSC, DVB and ISDB).
-In Valparaíso, UCV made ATSC broadcast tests for the Valparaiso area, and Canal 13 also has made tests in DVB format in April 2007 for the Valparaiso area.
-After rescheduling the date for a final decision on DTV formats several times, The government has stopped offering dates for such an announcement.
-On 14 September 2009, president Michelle Bachelet announced that the government had finally decided, after prolonged delays, on a digital television standard.
-Chile will be adopting the ISDB-T Japanese standard (with the custom modifications made by Brazil).
-Simulcasting is expected to begin in 2010, with a projected analog switch-off in 2017.
+TVN made HDTV tests in 1999; Canal 13 is now broadcasting, in Santiago only, a test transmission in the three HDTV formats (ATSC, DVB, and ISDB).
+In Valparaíso, UCV made ATSC broadcast tests for the Valparaíso area, and Canal 13 also made tests in DVB format in April 2007 for the Valparaíso area.
+After rescheduling the date for a final decision on DTV formats several times, the government stopped offering dates for such an announcement.
+On 14 September 2009, President Michelle Bachelet announced that the government had finally decided, after prolonged delays, on a digital television standard.
+Chile adopted the ISDB-T Japanese standard (with the custom modifications made by Brazil).
+Simulcasting was expected to begin in 2010, with a projected analog switch-off in 2017.

-On 10 September 2010, TVN, Canal 13, Chilevisión, La Red, UCV, El Mostrador TV and NGB are transmitting digital signals in Santiago.
+On 10 September 2010, TVN, Canal 13, Chilevisión, La Red, UCV, El Mostrador TV, and NGB were transmitting digital signals in Santiago.
 TVN and Chilevisión tested 3D TV on free ISDB-T channels 30 and 33.

 Currently there are 13 digital channels in Santiago: